asyncjs/async-website/_posts/2014-12-06-building-apis-workshop.md

 ---
 number: 108
-title: Building APIs with HAPI.js
+title: Async Special: Hapi.js Workshop
 summary: A step by step workshop on building APIs with HAPI.js and Node.js
 date: 2014-12-06T13:00+00:00
 speakers: